PlayeRom/flightgear-addon-canvas-skeleton/README.md

 ## Deferring Canvas loading

 Creating Canvas windows immediately when the simulator starts (`PersistentDialog`) has another drawback I haven't mentioned yet.
 Many aircraft developers assume that Canvas indices and textures will never change, and simply hardcode expectations like "the PFD texture is always at index 10."
-This can cause unintended side effects, such as your dialog boxes appearing on aircraft displays.
+This can cause unintended side effects, such as your dialog boxes appearing on aircraft displays!

-To avoid this, the add-on defers the creation of its `PersistentDialog` windows by 3 seconds.
+To avoid this, the add-on defers the creation of its `PersistentDialog` windows by 3 seconds (see timer in `/Bootstrap.nas` file).
 This allows the aircraft's Canvas windows to be created first, and only then initializes the add-on's windows.

 This approach also requires disabling any menu items that open Canvas windows until those windows have been created.
 Otherwise, clicking such a menu item could try to show a non-existent Canvas window and cause the add-on to crash.